0100101001010000/PyTechnicalIndicators/README.md

 PyTechnicalIndicators is a Python library with a number of common technical indicators used to analyse financial data.

+This README will walk you through the Python functions used to calculate various technical indicators and how to call them.
+It will not explain what each one is and when or where to use them.
+If you need more information use Google, Wikipedia, or Investopedia.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.